ekambaraml/sustainability/standalone-db2.md

      user: root

-     Set it in permissive mode and run the setenforce 0 command as a superuser to temporarily disable SELinux.
+     Set it in permissive mode and run the setenforce 0 command as a superuser to temporarily disable SELinux (SELINUX=disabled).

      ```
      setenforce 0